Medication Search - Gliclazide-80

 • have unstable diabetes or ketoacidosis (high ketones in urine)

-What side effects are possible with the Gliclazide-80 medication?
+What side effects are possible with Gliclazide-80?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.